vipul-modi/service-fabric-windows-patch-installer/README.md

 - Add `install.cmd` file under the data package folder created above.
 The installation file must have all necessary steps for installing the patch including rebooting the machine if necessary.
 Add all binaries used by the installation script to the data package as well.

 - Add `verify.cmd` file under the data package folder created above.
-This file is required for patches not found using `Get-WmiObject -Class Win32_QuickFixEngineering | SELECT HotFixID,InstalledOn` PowerShell command.
-It file verifies if the patch is installed on the machine or not.
+This file is required for patches that **can not** be verified using `Get-WmiObject -Class Win32_QuickFixEngineering | SELECT HotFixID,InstalledOn` PowerShell command.
+The `verify.cmd` file verifies if the patch is installed on the machine or not.
 If the patch is installed, the verification is successful and the script must return `0` exit code.
 The script must return a non-zero exit code if the verification fails or if the patch is not found.
 If the patch can be found using `Get-WmiObject -Class Win32_QuickFixEngineering | SELECT HotFixID,InstalledOn` PowerShell command, then its name must match the `HotFixID` name returned by this command.

 #### 3. Enable verification and installation of the patch
 The  `PatchVerificationSettings` and `PatchInstallationSettings` controls the verification and installation of the specific patches.
 Add the name of the patch and using a boolean value of `true` or `false`, enable or disable the installation and verification.

 If a particular patch requires reboot of the machine, ensure that by default the installation is turned off.
-You can then enable the installation through an application upgrade (see `EXAMPLE_PATCH` for example) to ensure the avaiability of the deployed application and servies in the cluster.
+You can then enable the installation through an application upgrade (see `EXAMPLE_PATCH` for example) to ensure the availability of the deployed application and services in the cluster.

 ## Guidelines for contributing patch packages